 Because life happens: equipment fails, slow times, and other emergencies arise, it can be very easy to push off marketing and use that money in other places.
 I’ve done it, and I am sure many others have as well.
 Now, in the short term that might make the most sense, however, in the long term not marketing will only hurt the business.
 So, it’s important to make marketing a habit.

 I found the key to making marketing a habit is to save whatever amount you decide each week.
 No matter what!
 The money comes off the top and is immediately put away.

-In addition, if at all possible, as the fruits of your marketing labors begin to pay off, try to reinvest any additional business earnings back to marketing.
+In addition, if at all possible, as the fruits of your marketing labors begin to pay off, try to reinvest any additional business earnings back into marketing.
 Remember; try to make 15% the goal, but if you can do 20% or 25% is only going to help you in the long run.

-So, let’s say you start with a $500 marketing budget and from testing you see traffic is slowly trickling in, use all of the earnings from that new found traffic and reinvest it into more marketing.
+So, let’s say you start with a $500 marketing budget and from testing, you see traffic is slowly trickling in, use all of the earnings from that newfound traffic and reinvest it into more marketing.

 Eventually, by doing this your marketing budget will pay for itself from the traffic generated.
-It will take time, but since marketing is a long term, permanent piece of business, so what.
+It will take time, but since marketing is a long-term, permanent piece of business, so what.

 For those who feel their time is best used doing other things, we have the experience to help you with your marketing efforts.
-From marketing strategies for small business bundled product and service offerings to a la carte services, we can help create and put a marketing plan into practice.
+From marketing strategies for small businesses bundled product and service offerings to a la carte services, we can help create and put a marketing plan into practice.
 To learn more, visit our website at boxsendbusinesscenter.com and head over to the ‘marketing strategies’ tab.

 As always, feel free to contact us with any questions.